Baby Face Nelson: 1931–1932

 Throughout the winter of 1931, most of the Tape Bandits were rounded up, including Nelson.
 The Chicago Tribune referred to their leader as "George 'Baby Face' Nelson" who received a sentence of one year to life in the state penitentiary at Joliet.
 Nelson escaped during a prison transfer in February 1932.
-Through his contacts within the Touhy Gang, Nelson fled west to Reno, where he was harbored by William Graham, a known crime boss and gambler.
+Aided by his contacts within the Touhy Gang, Nelson fled west to Reno, where he was harbored by William Graham, a known crime boss and gambler.
 Using the alias "Jimmy Johnson", Nelson went to Sausalito, California, where he worked for bootlegger Joe Parente.
 During his San Francisco Bay area criminal ventures, Nelson met John Paul Chase and Fatso Negri, who later became close associates.
 In Reno the next winter, Nelson first met the vacationing Alvin Karpis, who in turn introduced him to Midwestern bank robber Eddie Bentz.
 Teaming up with Bentz, Nelson returned to the Midwest the next summer.
 He committed a major bank robbery in Grand Haven, Michigan, on August 18, 1933; his first in the area.
 The robbery was not lucrative, though most of those involved made a full escape.